 MSPA/MCP Program Introduction

 Welcome to the SIU PA Program Website!
 We are glad you are here!

 The Southern Illinois University (SIU) School of Medicine (SOM) Physician Assistant (PA) Program began in 1997 and utilizes a problem-based learning (PBL) format for delivery of its medical curriculum.
 The Program is part of the SIU School of Medicine.
-The SIU PA Program has been a pioneer in using PBL, simulated patients, innovative evaluation techniques and clinical mentoring programs.
-The Program has a current overall national certification rate of over 97% for all PA graduates and a 100% employment rate by three (3) months after graduation and certification.
+The SIU PA Program has been a pioneer in using PBL, simulated patients, innovative evaluation techniques, and clinical mentoring programs.

 Because SIU is a major research institution and the national trend in PA education has moved toward the Master’s Degree, the SIU PA Program transitioned to a Master’s level degree program beginning with the class entering summer of 2007.
 Two separate degree options are offered.
 A Master of Science in Physician Assistant Studies (MSPA) can be acquired in 26 months.
 This full program is for students who wish to become physician assistants.
 We have also added an online Master’s degree completion option for those who already hold a Bachelor’s Degree in PA and are currently a practicing physician assistant.
 This Master’s Completion Program (MCP) can be achieved in one (1) year using distance learning and a supervising Preceptor.
 Detailed information about each of these Programs can be found by clicking the links provided in this website.

 Because of our transition to a Master’s level program, requirements for admission have also changed.
 Additionally, applicants will be required to complete a Bachelor’s Degree before being considered for admission to the PA Program.
 Any degree in the sciences or medical field will suffice.
 Other degrees are also accepted.

 Note for Potential Students